Real Advent Campaign

-Money raised from this year’s calendar will help The Funzi and Bodo Trust provide more than 600,000 eggs a year to feed children in Kenya, buy books for schools and supply medicines.
+Money raised from this year’s calendar will help The Funzi and Bodo Trust provide mums and babies from poor African villages with care: clinics for pregnant mums, birthing rooms, baby growth and malnutrition clinics.
 We are also proud to promote the work of Traidcraft Exchange.

 About Advent and calendars

 Advent is the season leading up to Christmas day.
 It starts four Sundays before Christmas.
 It’s an exciting time for children as they wait for the big day when they will celebrate Christmas and open their presents.
 For Christians it is a time of preparation and waiting too, and recalling the events of the first Christmas more than 2000 years ago.
 Advent calendars were popular in Germany in the early 1800s and soon spread across Europe.
 The idea is simple - there is a window to open for each day of advent.
 It means that one day at a time you can share the journey to Christmas Day.